subscriptions-project/swg-js/docs/page-markup.md

 </div>
 ```

-A usable configuration will provide 'NewsArticle' typed item with 'isAccessibleForFree' property
+A usable configuration will provide 'NewsArticle' typed item with 'isAccessibleForFree' property and a
 subitem of type 'Product' that specifies the productID.
-For the example above, the configurations is:
+For the example above, the result configuration is:
   isAccessibleForFree: false, productID: 'norcal_tribue.com:basic'

 The first valid page configuration found is used even if there are more configurations that